Digitally Marketing Mobile Apps: A How-To Guide

 According to BankMyCell, there are about 3.80 billion smartphone users in the world.
 That means 48.20% of people have smartphones.
 And the number is only going to continue to grow.
 Digitally marketing mobile apps is the perfect way to take advantage of these numbers.
 Advertise apps on the internet, specifically on social media and via your company website!
 It’ll draw a great deal of traffic—traffic that will make your fresh new app popular!

 Digitally marketing your mobile app

-According to BuildFire, there are 1.96 million apps available on Apple’s App Store.
-Additionally, the Google Play Store has 2.87 million apps available.
+At the start of 2021, there were 2.22 million available on Apple’s App Store.
+Additionally, the Google Play Store had 3.48 million available apps.
 And with every hour, the number will continue to rise.
 You can do everything in your company’s power to make it the spiffiest, cutting-edge application on the market, but it won’t help if you don’t have many users supporting and downloading your app.

 How do you ensure that your app won’t get lost in the Store?

 Schedule the launching date way in advance.

 You’re going to encounter issues, even if you planned for them.
 You’ll even get issues that you didn’t even plan for!
 To keep your credibility, make sure you give yourself enough time so that you launch your app as promised.
 A side note: Apple’s review process is pretty rigorous.
 So they’ll put you through the wringer; keep it in mind when you’re picking a launch date for their app store.

 Your Search Engine Optimization can help you out, not just on the internet in general, but also with App Store Optimization—that’s for later, though.
 Poise your channels to boost your mobile app’s digital marketing, and you’ll find it on the front page of Google’s results in no time!
 Use your company blog, your company site, and even your landing page!